tjd1234/cmpt383summer2022/docs/assignments/assignments.md

 # Assignments

-The assignments for this course are, at least for the first 4 languages, all based on the same assignment template given below.
-Prolog is so different than the other languages that it end up having a different assignment.
+The assignments for the first 4 languages (Go, Ruby, Racket, Haskell) are all based on the same assignment template given below.

+Prolog is so different that there is [a special Prolog assignment](prolog_asn.md) that is *not* about rational numbers.

 **Please see Canvas for the due dates for each of the assignments**.
 Also, submit your work on Canvas.